This page will continue to be updated with our latest responses to how COVID-19 affects student life and instruction at Relay Chicago.

-Relay Chicago has regulatory approval and instructional flexibility to administer coursework online, and so for the health and safety of our graduate students, school partners, and staff, all Relay coursework and instruction will be conducted online for the 2020 Fall Term, and until we can safely return to in-person operations.
+Relay Chicago has regulatory approval and instructional flexibility to administer coursework online, and so for the health and safety of our graduate students, school partners, and staff, all Relay coursework and instruction will be conducted online for the 2020-21 school year, and until we can safely return to in-person operations.
 This includes Deliberate Practice for Residents.
 Class days and times will remain the same as indicated in our Academic Calendars.
 Graduate students will receive class logistics from their professors.

 Relay believes every educator has the right to be safe and healthy within their classroom, school, and community.
 We understand that reopening schools during a global pandemic is a complex challenge for education systems with many points of influence.
 Relay supports our teachers and school leaders as they make the difficult decision about what is best for themselves, their students, and their families.

 Relay faculty and staff are currently working to create flexibility within our processes, where possible.
 We encourage anyone with questions or concerns to reach out to email@example.com.

 EdTPA for Class of 2021: We are working closely with the Illinois School Board of Education (ISBE) to consider any requirements for licensure that may be impacted by COVID-19.
 At this time, ISBE has waived the edTPA for Fall Term 2020.
 In effect, this means students in the Class of 2021 can be entitled for the PEL in Summer 2021 without completing the edTPA.
 We will continue to provide additional updates as they come.